matlab-deep-learning/llms-with-matlab/examples/DescribeImagesUsingChatGPT.md

 # Describe Images Using ChatGPT™

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/DescribeImagesUsingChatGPT.mlx](mlx-scripts/DescribeImagesUsingChatGPT.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/DescribeImagesUsingChatGPT.mlx](mlx-scripts/DescribeImagesUsingChatGPT.mlx)

 This example shows how to generate image descriptions using the addUserMessageWithImages function.
 To run this example, you need a valid API key from a paid OpenAI™ API account, and a history of successful payment.